aagatam/Pipeline/README.md

 This part will index all BAM files and run Spladder.
  - `snakemake --cores all -p -s workflow/spladder_run.snakefile`
 #### **Outputs**
+ - .bai index files for all BAM files,
+ - Spladder output files in `FINALOUTPUT`/`PROJECT`/genome/spladder

 ### 6. Alternative events analysis with Bisbee and analysis with R <a name="asan"></a>
 This part will run Bisbbe and analyse its output files with Rmarkdown script producing report and also bunch of csv files with results and files needed for further analysis with InterProscan and visualization.
 Depending on dataset size, this step might take a few hours, especially during first run when necessary libraries are downloaded. \